kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 - int can be compared by using `==` , while Integer usually compares by using `equals`, because when using `==` to compare Integer, it's actually a reference type so the comparison was happening at pointer which referenced to the object memory address, Integer also have a mechanism like cache so it can be compared by using `==` when value between -128 ~ 127
 ### JVM
 - JVM is a virtual machine that understands and runs java bytecodes, works for memory management in heap space and stack memory
+- JVM will mostly distribute objects to HEAP level,
 #### Java Heap Space
 - Java **Heap space is used by java runtime to allocate memory to Objects and JRE classes**.
 Whenever we create an object, it’s always created in the Heap space.
 - **Garbage Collection runs on the heap memory to free the memory** used by objects that don’t have any reference.
 Any object created in the heap space has global access and can be referenced from anywhere of the application.